 Graduate and undergraduate students receiving departmental scholarships should check with their academic department chair or dean for requirements associated with aid awarded through their offices.

-Need-based scholarship aid, however, requires the FAFSA to be resubmitted annually.
+Need-based scholarships, however, requires the FAFSA to be resubmitted annually.
 The FAFSA is available on October 1 of each year and remains available through June 30 of the calendar year that is two years out.
-(For example, the 2019-2020 FAFSA will become available on October 1, 2018 and will remain available until June 30, 2020.)
+For example, the 2019-2020 FAFSA will become available on October 1, 2018 and will remain available until June 30, 2020.
+It is recommended that the FAFSA be filled as early as possible.

 How do I know the amount of my financial aid offer?